 If you are transplanting it in late fall, then do it as soon as the raspberry canes have finished the fruit season and have shed their leave.
 This is the time the plant starts to get ready to prepare for the winter season.

 If you are transplanting it in early spring, then do it as soon as the frost has gone, and the ground has become workable.
 This is the period when the raspberry transition from dormant to active state.

 Raspberries are spread by its root and are very aggressive in doing so.
 You should move it when the plant is still small and dormant to make it easier to successfully transplant.

 Step 1: Pick a site where the plant can get full sun and does not get exposed to much water.
 Well-drained soil with the possibility of good air circulation is vital to get the new raspberry plant to hold its roots and grow strong.

-Step 2: Dig around 6-inch hole and add some compost couple of weeks before planting.
-This will prepare the ground and will optimize the soil condition to grow raspberry better.
-A widely used fertilization rule is to use 3.5 cubic feet of compost for 100 square foot area.
+Step 2: Dig around a 6-inch hole and add some compost couple of weeks before planting.
+This will prepare the ground and will optimize the soil condition to grow raspberries better.
+A widely used fertilization rule is to use 3.5 cubic feet of compost for a 100 square foot area.

-Step 3: Maintain a reasonable distance among the plants to reduce the risk of spreading pests and disease.
+Step 3: Maintain a reasonable distance among the plants to reduce the risk of spreading pests and diseases.